sorbet/sorbet.run/docs/talks/QCon2024/script.md

 Another complaint was that we had so many tests that it was no longer possible to run them all locally.
 You had to push your change and wait 5 or 10 minutes before learning whether you broke something.

-Despite that sheer volume of tests, people still noticed that it was common to have things break only in production, not getting caught by tests!
+And then kind of counterintuitively, despite that sheer volume of tests, people still noticed that it was common to have things break only in production, not getting caught by tests!

 That meant that people couldn't trust the docs, because it was by following the docs that the production problems happened in the first place.

-And overall, people complained that it seemed like the code in general was poor quality and haphazard, leading to this vicious cycle, where the code was hard to understand.
+And overall, people complained that it seemed like the code in general was haphazard and maybe even poor quality, leading to this vicious cycle, where the code was hard to understand.

 We set out to fix this by staffing a team to refactor the code.
 The first thing that team needed was a point of leverage, and **that's** why we built Sorbet: to be that leverage.